hobbeskocha/analytics-portfolio/README.md

 **Link**: [Netflix Retention](https://github.com/hobbeskocha/netflix-retention)

 **Description**:
-This project aims to help Netflix refine its customer retention strategies by analyzing a synthetic dataset of approximately 2,500 customers.
+This project analyzes a synthetic dataset of approximately 2,500 customers to help Netflix refine its customer retention strategies.
 After conducting data cleaning and exploratory data analysis using MySQL, I visualized key retention trends in Power BI, highlighting the impact of customer tenure, preferred device type, age, and geography.
 The analysis identifies high-risk segments prone to churn, with a particular emphasis on North American customers aged 41-50, who show a 5% lower retention rate compared to their peers.
 To address the retention gap, recommendations include enhancing the user experience for family viewing and curating nostalgia-driven must-watch playlists for this demographic.
 By leveraging these insights, Netflix can better tailor its marketing, content, and platform features to boost engagement and reduce churn in this critical customer segment.

 **Tech Stack**: SQL (MySQL), Power BI